TUD-INF-IAI-MCI/BrailleIO/README.md

 ### Scrolling
 In your renderer implementation, you do not have to care about the functionalities of scrolling!
 If you build a bool matrix larger than the available display area (`ContentBox`) of the related `BrailleIOViewRange` and the `ShowScrollbars` property of the view range is set to `true`, the framework will handle the creation of scrollbars.

+**IMPORTANT:** you have to adapt the view range properties `ContentWidth` and `ContentHeight` to your resulting content bool matrix for a correct scrollbars and scroll position computation.

 To handle scrolling, the properties `OffsetPosition.X` and `OffsetPosition.Y` are used to define the content position in relation to the visible area.
 Therefore, these properties are normally negative values.
 See section [ViewRange](#brailleioviewrange).

 Handling the user interaction manipulating those two properties is not part of the framework and has to be handled by the developer.
 To help you doing so, in the `BrailleIO.Interface.AbstractViewBoxModelBase` implementation for the view range, several helper function for content movement exist.